 - 3/4 cup chopped toasted pecans

 - Preheat oven to 400 degrees.
 Line cookie sheet with parchment paper or Silpat mat.
-Place Saltine cracker on the pan and make sure they are touching and the parchment extends past the crackers.
+Place Saltine crackers on the pan and make sure they are touching and the parchment extends past the crackers.

-- Combine sugar and butter in a medium sauce pan and bring to a boil.
+- Combine sugar and butter in a medium saucepan and bring to a boil.
 Let boil for 3 minutes.
 Pour immediately over saltines making sure all the crackers are completely covered.

 - Bake at 400 degrees F for 5 to 6 minutes.
 Remove from oven and sprinkle chocolate morsels over the top.
 Let sit for 5 minutes.
 Spread melted chocolate and top with roasted chopped nuts.
 Refrigerate toffee for 2 hours.
 Once set, break into pieces.
 Enjoy!

 There’s no need to put it off.
 You have to find an excuse to make this Saltine Toffee! (see list above)

 Join for a FREE 5 Day Series to Simplify Your Life

 Plus DIYs, crafts, recipes and helpful home tips delivered directly to your inbox!